xdrew87/Currency_Converter/readme.md

 ---

-*Note: Exchange rates are fixed and may not reflect current market values.*
+*Note: Exchange rates are provided by the VATcomply API (https://www.vatcomply.com) and are updated daily.*